Get a Restful Sleep with Acupressure

 You could even use the device on a plane, hopefully, unless they consider it a weapon of destruction.
-They actually might these days, so ask security while they’re checking your bags.
+They actually might these days, so ask the security while they’re checking your bags.

 If so, you can pack it in your suitcase for relaxing and relieving jet lag once you get to the hotel!

-I hope you enjoyed the video and will try some of these acupressure techniques for yourself because you may have never had the amazing kind of delta-wave quality of sleep that you can get with good acupressure techniques.
+I hope you enjoyed the video and try some of these acupressure techniques for yourself because you may have never had the amazing kind of delta-wave quality of sleep that you can get with good acupressure techniques.

 I would love to hear your questions or comments below.

 Discover the benefits of acupressure and see more Sleep Advice from Dr. Berg Video Blog.

 Thank you and I’d love to hear from you.